?about the MGS drill cuttings collection

 ACKNOWLEDGEMENTS

-The work described above is being funded, in part, by successive grants awarded in 2017 through 2021 by the U.S. Geological Survey (USGS) National Geological and Geophysical Data Preservation Program (NGGDPP).
+The work described above is being funded, in part, by successive grants awarded in 2017 through 2021 and 2024 by the U.S. Geological Survey (USGS) National Geological and Geophysical Data Preservation Program (NGGDPP).
 Please visit our “Data Preservation Efforts” webpage for more information about the NGGDPP grants and the ongoing preservation efforts at MGS: Maryland Geological Survey – Data Preservation Efforts